20sid02/studentHabitOutcomes/README.md

 - **Cross-Validation Score**: 0.89 (consistent performance across folds).

 ### Conclusion
-The linear regression model effectively predicts student exam scores based on a variety of lifestyle factors.
+The Tree regression model effectively predicts student exam scores based on a variety of lifestyle factors.
 Insights from the model can guide interventions to improve student habits for better academic performance.

+### Future Work
+- Implement Regularization and use Linear regression.
+- Use Random Forest trees, if possible.